 - Drilling and tube blowing from the top.

 - Rolling back the roof and blowing into the now open cavity.

 Instead of filling the existing cavity, the use of roof caps for insulating is preferable.
 Roof caps can insulate the roof of mobile homes without disturbing the existing roof.

 3. Blocking Air Leaks

 Blocking air leaks is an efficient way to ensure the insulation of mobile homes.
-To address the significant air leaks in mobile homes, many upgrades need to be implemented.
+Many upgrades need to be installed to address air leaks in mobile homes.
 Some of our favorites include:

 - Plug hidden air passageways in closets and cabinets with insulation.

 - Keep the boards supporting the mobile home in good shape.
 Repair or replace them as they show wear or rot.
 Keep an eye on your skirting to make sure it is in good repair.
-The skirting is essential to prevent animals from getting into your home and tearing it up from below.
+The skirting is essential to prevent animals from getting into your home.
+Wild animals tear up mobile homes from below.